firebase/extensions/storage-resize-images/POSTINSTALL.md

 ### See it in action

-You can test out this extension right away:
+You can test out this extension right away!

 1. Go to your [Storage dashboard](https://console.firebase.google.com/project/${param:PROJECT_ID}/storage).